lnis-uofu/OpenFPGA/docs/source/arch_lang/interconnect.rst

 Interconnection extensions
 ==========================

-This section will introduce extensions on the architecture description file about existing interconnection description.
+This section introduces extensions on the architecture description file about existing interconnection description.

 Directlist
 ----------

-The original direct connections in the directlist section is doccumented here_.
+The original direct connections in the directlist section are documented here_.
 Its description is given below:

 .. _here: http://docs.verilogtorouting.org/en/latest/arch/reference/?highlight=directlist#direct-inter-block-connections